teuton-software/teuton/docs/learn/example-08-readme.md

 To generate automatically a README file from previous test, execute this:

 ```
-teuton readme example/learn-07-readme > example/learn-07-readme/README.md
+teuton readme example/learn-08-readme > example/learn-08-readme/README.md
 ```

 ## Result

-**Let's see the output**: Content of `example/learn-07-readme/README.md` file.
+**Let's see the output**: Content of `example/learn-08-readme/README.md` file.

 ---
-# learn-07-readme
+# learn-08-readme

 ## Customize readme output

-This is our example 07.
+This is our README example.
 And here we'll see how to use readme keyword

 Go to [LOCALHOST](#required-hosts) host, and do next: